Hebx/hedera-a2a-agents/docs/API_REFERENCE.md

-# API Reference - Hedera A2A Agent System
+# API Reference - Hedron Agent System

 Complete API documentation for all agents and their methods.